uxicorn/ulysses/README.md

 Ulysses UI
 =======

-A beautiful UI framework based on modular scale &amp; the Fibonacci sequence with focus on semantic utility &amp; usability.
+A beautiful UI framework based on the Fibonacci sequence with focus on semantic utility &amp; usability.